-Join us for an inspiring look into the talents of three Latina authors who will share their personal stories and the stories behind their books.
+This was an inspiring look into the talents of two Latina authors who sharee their personal stories and the stories behind their books.

 Olivia Castillo is a New York native.
 After going to the prestigious Fiorello H. Laguardia High School of Music & Art and Performing Arts, she went on to study graphic design at Otis Parson's College in Los Angeles.
 Along with being an entrepreneur, she is the mother of three children, and grandmother of two.
 When not writing or spending time with her family, she travels the world and paints.
 Song of the Boricua is her first novel.